uva-cs3240-s22/group-project-A-04/README.md

 ### Launch

-This project will have a live master GitHub repository hosted on Heroku, use Postgres database engine for production, and GitHub Actions for continuous integration.
+This project will have all project files on GitHub with a stable version (master branch) hosted on Heroku, use Postgres database engine for production, and GitHub Actions for continuous integration.

 ---